 What is UMHAN?

-The University Mental Health Advisers Network (UMHAN) is a national UK charity.
-We are a network of mental health specialists working in Higher/Further Education.
-Our members are dedicated to, and have a practical role in, providing support to students experiencing mental health difficulties.
+The University Mental Health Advisers Network (UMHAN) is a national UK charity, with 17 years experience in student mental health.
+We are a network of mental health specialists working in education.
+Our members are dedicated to, and have a practical role in, providing support to students experiencing long term mental health conditions.

-UMHAN aims to articulate the practical and strategic benefits of the Mental Health Adviser and Specialist Mentor roles, and seeks to disseminate this information and guidance for best practice across the sector.
+UMHAN aims to articulate the practical and strategic benefits of the specialist roles we represent, and seeks to disseminate this information and guidance for best practice across the sector.

-UMHAN aims to promote the health and citizenship of people who experience mental health difficulties in Higher Education and advocate to relevant bodies to promote the rights and interests of students with mental health difficulties.
-Our campaigns and events help us to achieve these aims!
+UMHAN aims to promote the health and citizenship of people who experience mental health conditions in education and advocate to relevant bodies to promote the rights and interests of students with mental health conditions.
+Our campaigns and collaborative work help us to achieve these aims.

 Find out more about our aims.